realmorg/realm/apps/web/src/pages/docs/learn/index.md

 </web-app>
 ```

-Open the file in your browser.
-In address bar, you'll see `file:///path/to/hello-world.html` (replace `/path/to` with your file path).
-You don't need to setup a localhost to use Realm (read <anchor-link href="/docs/quick-start">Quick Start</anchor-link> page).
+Now, open the file in your browser.
+In the address bar, you'll see `file:///path/to/hello-world.html` (replace `/path/to with your file path`).
+You don't need to set up a localhost to use Realm (see <anchor-link href="/docs/quick-start">Quick Start</anchor-link> for more details).

-You'll see a blank page with a text `Hello world!`.
+You'll see a blank page with the text `Hello world!`.
 That's your first custom element. 🎉

 <custom-element name="hello-world">
   <template>